davidmoreno/rtpmidid/README.md

 This includes embeded software uses (anti [tivoization](https://en.wikipedia.org/wiki/Tivoization) clause of the GPLv3).

+The librtpmidid library is LGPL 2.1 license, so it can be embedded freely on free and commercial software.

 If you think the license does not fit your use case, please contact me at dmoreno@coralbits.com for alternative licensing options.
 I'm a freelancer looking for new projects.